-- 79 Are residents, including the disabled or bed-bound, easily able to keep in touch with home by telephone? - 80 Is there a planned effort to help residents to keep contact with the world they used to live in? - 81 Is transport available for trips home?
+- 79 Are residents, including the disabled or bed-bound, easily able to keep in touch with home by telephone? - 80 What planned efforts are made to help residents keep contact with the world they used to live in? - 81 How frequently are arrangements made for trips home?